Carbon Management Technology Conference 2015 (CMTC 2015)

 For three decades Richard Adamson has facilitated the commercialization of innovative technologies.
 As the first President of CMC Research Institutes (formerly Carbon Management Canada), Adamson has been driving solutions to industrial greenhouse gas emissions through the global research network.
 He has overseen the successful transition of CMC from a research network focused on early-stage discoveries to an independent not-for-profit helping technology developers and end-users identify and move technologies into industry-ready solutions.
 Mr. Adamson also assembled the national team that...Read more

 Bruce is a senior manager at the UK Carbon Capture and Storage Research Centre (www.ukccsrc.ac.uk) with over 20 years experience of executing R&D projects and programmes.
 Prior to joining academe Bruce was Manager Environment and Climate Change Strategy at Tata Steel Europe where he worked on decarbonisation roadmaps for both Tata and the wider European steel industry, and was integrally involved with the ULCOS programme.
-In previous roles Bruce has also managed teams responsible for emissions monitoring, reporting...Read more
+In previous roles Bruce has also managed teams responsible for emissions...Read more

 Rocky Adkins, Kentucky State Representative, currently serves as House Majority Floor Leader after being chosen for the post by his Democratic colleagues in November, 2003.
 A long-time veteran of the Kentucky House of Representatives, he is now serving in his 25th year as a legislator.
 A native of Sandy Hook, Ky., Rep. Adkins is a graduate of Elliott County High School and Morehead State University, where he also received his Master’s Degree in Secondary Education.
-A leader in the field of energy independence, Rep. Adkins has introduced several ground-breaking pieces of...Read more
+A leader in the field of energy independence, Rep. Adkins has introduced several ground-breaking pieces...Read more

 Dr. Julio Friedmann is the Principal Deputy Assistant Secretary for the Office of Fossil Energy at the Department of Energy.
 His portfolio includes R&D and programs in Clean Coal and Carbon Management, Oil and Gas systems, international engagements in clean fossil energy, and inter-agency engagements within the US government.
 Previously he held the position of Deputy Assistant Secretary for Clean Coal and Carbon Management, Office of Fossil Energy.
-He was responsible for DOE’s R&D program in advanced fossil energy systems, large demonstration projects, carbon capture,...Read more
+He was responsible for DOE’s R&D program in advanced fossil energy systems, large demonstration projects,...Read more

 Prior to joining the NCC in May 2013, Gellici served as Chief Executive Officer of the American Coal Council (ACC).
 Gellici served as Communications Director of the Colorado School of Mines’ Management Institute and as Public Information Director of the Western Governors’...Read more